-The reciprocity agreements we have with the other funds are supposed to make transfers of money between us automatic.
+The reciprocity agreements the Pension Fund has with the other funds are supposed to make transfers of money automatic.
 However, the Fund Office does not always know you are working outside Local 153's jurisdiction.
 If you are, be sure to let Local 153 or the Fund Office know.